(A) At a minimum, the invitation to bid ("ITB") will include the following information:

 The department may conduct conferences to discuss an ITB in the following manner:

 (1) Pre-bid conferences may be conducted prior to issuance of the ITB to discuss proposed bid specifications.
 Information discussed may be used in the preparation of the ITB.
-Notice of pre-bid conferences shall be provided to all prospective bidders registered with the department or any bidder known to provide the required supplies or services at the determination of the department.
+Notice of pre-bid conferences shall be provided on the department's website.

 (2) Bid conferences may be conducted after issuance of the ITB to explain the procurement requirements.
-Bid conferences shall be provided to all prospective bidders known to have received an ITB.
+Notice of a bid conference shall be provided on the department's website.
 Nothing stated at the bid conference shall change the ITB unless a change is made by written addendum.

-(D) Addenda to the ITB shall reference the portions of the ITB it amends and shall be provided to all prospective bidders known to have received an ITB.
-Addenda shall be distributed within a reasonable time to allow prospective bidders to prepare bid responses.
+(D) Addenda to the ITB shall reference the portions of the ITB it amends and shall be posted on the department's website..
+Addenda shall be posted within a reasonable time to allow prospective bidders to prepare bid responses.
 Addenda may extend the time and date of bid opening.

 (E) Receipt and opening of ITB's: the department shall consider the following upon receipt of a bid response or modification: